We manage personal information in accordance with the Privacy Act 1988 and Australian Privacy Principles.

 1.1.
 APP Entity

-Elias Recruitment Pty Ltd (“ER”) manages personal information, as an APP Entity, under the Australian Privacy Principles (APPs).
+Elias Recruitment Pty Ltd (“Elias”) manages personal information, as an APP Entity, under the Australian Privacy Principles (APPs).

 Because we may sometimes work as a contracted service provider to a range of Commonwealth, State and Territory government agencies, it might become necessary for us to collect and manage personal information as an Agency under different privacy arrangements.

-If you wish to know whether this applies to you, please contact us on 02 95555711.
+If you wish to know whether this applies to you, please contact us – [email protected]

 1.2.
 Information Flow